 With a common currency among many EU Nations and border-free crossings within the Schengen Area, traveling through Europe to multiple countries can be nearly seamless.

 On the other hand, it is difficult to resist experiencing several cultures on a single trip to Europe.
-Again, the best way to plan a trip through Europe comes down to your style, interests and budget.
+Again, the best way to plan a trip through Europe comes down to your personal preferences.

 Understand that More Is Not Better